 There are optional rooftop terraces that have portions that are larger than 4 m in depth.
-These rooftop terraces are considered to be outdoor living areas under MOECC guidelines, and therefore require a traffic noise assessment.
-The predicted sound level in the rooftop terraces with exposure to Goreway Drive in Block A will be 59 dBA with a 1.07 m high solid parapet.
-The predicted sound level in the easterly rooftop terrace of Block B with exposure to Goreway Drive in Block B will be 57 dBA with a 1.07 m high solid parapet.
+These rooftop terraces are considered to be outdoor living areas under MECP guidelines, and therefore require a traffic noise assessment.
+The predicted sound level in the rooftop terraces with exposure to Goreway Drive in Block 1 will be 59 dBA with a 1.07 m high solid parapet.
+The predicted sound level in the easterly rooftop terrace of Block B with exposure to Goreway Drive in Block 2 will be 57 dBA with a 1.07 m high solid parapet.
+The predicted sound level in easterly rooftop terrace of Block 3 will be 56 dBA with a 1.07 m high solid parapet.

 For the roof terraces, a table of barrier heights is provided below, as requested by the City.
+The Planning department will select the required parapet height.